 The scores stated are the result of a self-assessment based on internal company information and Chiesi's interpretation of the SDG Action Manager content.
 The performance is not validated by B Lab, but the use of an internationally shared tool still allows us to spread our best practices worldwide, responding to the mission of the 2030 Agenda, as well as comparing our performance against other companies.

 The analysis has produced 3 results 1.
-Our overall impact: the baseline commitment with respect to social and environmental issues, such as commitments to human rights, positive labour practices, environmental management systems, and good governance.
+Our overall impact: the baseline

 The Baseline module is a starting point that includes topics that intersect all SDGs prior to deep diving into the individual goals.